 - Children don't have to be part of a household yet.
 Tenants are also protected against familial status discrimination if they're expecting a child to become part of their household.
 So, landlords can't discriminate against tenants because they're pregnant or in the process of adopting a child.

 There are two scenarios in which the FHA allows landlords to either turn away applicants because they have children or at least treat families with children differently:

 - Senior housing exemptions.
 The FHA carves out exemptions to the ban against familial status discrimination to enable landlords to rent their apartments to seniors.
 This is because, in order to restrict occupancy of some or all of your apartments to people above a certain age, you must be able to turn away families with children without worrying about violating the law.
 If you wish to be exempt from the FHA's familial status requirement, you must take care to follow an exemption correctly.

 - Health and safety concerns.
 Although the FHA bars discrimination based on familial status, you may single out children in your lease or house rules if the goal is to protect children's health and safety.
 For example, while a rule barring children from your property's swimming pool would almost certainly violate the FHA, a rule requiring adult supervision of children below a certain age when using the pool would likely pose no fair housing problem.

 Learn More About Housing Discrimination

-The Rental Applications and Tenant Screening section of Nolo.com includes several useful articles on how to legally choose tenants and avoid fair housing complaints and lawsuits.
-Also, check out Every Landlord’s Legal Guide, by Marcia Stewart, Ralph Warner and Janet Portman (Nolo) for detailed advice on housing discrimination and how to avoid fair housing lawsuits.
+The Rental Applications and Tenant Screening section of Nolo.com includes useful articles on how to legally choose tenants and avoid fair housing complaints and lawsuits.
+Also, check out Every Landlord's Legal Guide, by Janet Portman and Marcia Stewart (Nolo) for detailed advice on housing discrimination and how to avoid fair housing lawsuits.